-- Jesus made a distinction between believers and in vs. The concept that all "mankind" is one and in harmony with each other does not fit with Jesus' prayer. - We can see Jesus' most earnest love for the believers in vs. 11-16.
-Vs. 12 gives us the that we will never be lost from the Father's hand. - Jesus stated in vs. 17 that God's word would us (set us apart) from the world.
-As we grow closer to Christ, the farther we draw from the desires and pleasures of the world.

-Jesus foresaw and prayed, not only for the disciples, but also for who would come to a saving faith in Him.
+- Jesus made a distinction between believers and unbelievers in vs. 9.
+The concept that all "mankind" is one and in harmony with each other does not fit with Jesus' prayer. - We can see Jesus' most earnest love for the believers in vs. 11-16.
+Vs. 12 gives us the assurance that we will never be lost from the Father's hand. - Jesus stated in vs. 17 that God's word would sanctify us (set us apart) from the world.
+As we grow closer to Christ, the farther we draw from the desires and pleasures of the world. - Jesus foresaw and prayed, not only for the disciples, but also for all who would come to a saving faith in Him.
 The love of the Father is as strong for us as it is for Jesus (vs. 23).

 Ch.
-18-The Arrest of Jesus Vs. 1-11-Judas Betrayed Christ and Peter's Retaliation Jesus was very much prepared for what was to follow.
-Judas, who had betrayed Jesus, led the Roman cohort (300-600 Roman soldiers), and the temple guards to arrest Jesus.
-Peter, having brought a small sword (a small ceremonial dagger with which the disciples had prepared the Passover lamb-Pentecost) struck at the high priest's, cutting off his ear.
-Jesus was arrested, and the disciples Vs. 12-23-Jesus Before Annas Jesus was brought before Annas for examination.
+18-The Arrest of Jesus

+Vs. 1-11-Judas Betrayed Christ and Peter's Retaliation

+- Jesus was very much prepared for what was to follow.
+Judas, who had betrayed Jesus, led the Roman cohort (300-600 Roman soldiers), and the temple guards to arrest Jesus. - Peter, having brought a small sword (a small ceremonial dagger with which the disciples had prepared the Passover lamb-Pentecost) struck at the high priest's slave, cutting off his ear. - Jesus was arrested, and the disciples fled.

+Vs. 12-23-Jesus Before Annas

+- Jesus was brought before Annas for examination.
 Annas had been the high priest and held considerable authority.

+- Peter denied Jesus.

-Peter Jesus.
-Jesus is struck for His answer to Annas.
-Vs. 24-27-Jesus Before Caiaphas Jesus was then taken to Caiaphas, the High Priest (son-in-law to Annas).
-Vs. 28-40-JesusBbefore Pilate Jesus was led into the Praetorium (the Roman headquarters).
-The Jews would not go into a Gentile place since it wouldthem for the Passover.
-Pilate was the governor of Judea.
-Jesus stated in vs. 37 that He had come to testify to the truth and that everyone who was of the truth wouldHis voice.
+- Jesus is struck for His answer to Annas.

+Vs. 24-27-Jesus Before Caiaphas

+• Jesus was then taken to Caiaphas, the High Priest (son-in-law to Annas).

+Vs. 28-40-Jesus Before Pilate

+- Jesus was led into the Praetorium (the Roman headquarters).
+The Jews would not go into a Gentile place since it would defile them for the Passover.
+Pilate was the governor of Judea. - Jesus stated in vs. 37 that He had come to testify to the truth and that everyone who was of the truth would hear His voice.
 It is interesting that Pilate stated, "What is truth?" and leaves without waiting for an answer.
-This is true today among an unbelieving world.
-The Jews cried out for the release ofin the place of Jesus.
-Chapter 19 Vs. 1-5-The Scourging was a brutal means of Roman punishment.
+This is true today among an unbelieving world. - The Jews cried out for the release of Barabbas in the place of Jesus.

+Vs. 1-5-The Scourging

+• Scourging was a brutal means of Roman punishment.
 The accused would be whipped about 39 times.
 The end of the whip had multiple lashings and bits of iron or bone were attached to the ends of the thongs.
 Often, the victim died during this beating [Pentecost Pg.
+474].

-474]. • After the scourging, the Roman soldiers began to beat and mock Jesus.
-The soldiers twisted together a crown ofand pressed it into His head. • Matthew 27:27 states that the whole Roman cohort gathered around Jesus.
-A cohort consisted of aboutmen. • Pilate tried to release Jesus, but the Jews threatened Pilate of if Jesus was released (vs. 11).
-This statement, "We have no king but Caesar," sealed the redemptive fate of the Jews in accepting their Messiah http://jerryrothauser.com/fall-one-year-bible-reading-may-29/
+- After the scourging, the Roman soldiers began to beat and mock Jesus.
+The soldiers twisted together a crown of thorns and pressed it into His head. - Matthew 27:27 states that the whole Roman cohort gathered around Jesus.
+A cohort consisted of about 300-600 men. - Pilate tried to release Jesus, but the Jews threatened Pilate of treason if Jesus was released (vs. 11).
+This statement, "We have no king but Caesar," sealed the redemptive fate of the Jews in accepting their Messiah.

-Trial Scripture Judge Decision Religious trials-Jewish First John 18:12-14 Annas OK given to liquidate Jesus Second Third Matt 28:57-68 Matt 27:1-2 Calaphas Sanhedrin Death sentence, charge of blasphemy Death sentence made legal Fourth John 18:28-38 Pilate Not guilty Civil trials- Roman Fifth Luke 23:6-12 Herod Not guilty Sixth John 18:39-19:6 Pilate Not guilty, but turned Jesus over to the Jews
+The Trials of Jesus Trial Scripture Judge Decision Religious trials-Jewish First John 18:12-14 Annas OK given to liquidate Jesus Second Matt 26:57-68 Calaphas Death sentence, charge of blasphemy Third Matt 27:1-2 Sanhedrin Death sentence made legal Fourth John 18:28-38 Pilate Not guilty Civil trials- Roman Fifth Luke 23:6-12 Herod Not guilty Sixth John 18:39-19:6 Pilate Not guilty, but turned Jesus over to the Jews http://jerryrothauser.com/fall-one-year-biblereading-may-29/